adelinor/angular-data-picker-tutorial/README.md

 Third step
 ==========
 We are now going to expand what was done in the previous step:

 1. The form will bind to a person object instead of binding to an input field directly to avariable of type `String`.

 2. We will add new fields to form

 3. We will implement the edit behaviour to repopulate the form from existing data

 4. The title of the form will show Edit in edit mode or Add when adding a new record

+To view the code for the completed third step, run:

+   git checkout step03

 Form binds to one object
 ------------------------